fengyuanchen/cropperjs/README.md

 > About these properties, see the [`getData`](#getdatarounded) method.

-This event fires when the canvas (image wrapper) or the crop box changed.
+This event fires when the canvas (image wrapper) or the crop box changes.

 **Notes:**